seL4/microkit/docs/manual.md

 # System Description Format {#sysdesc}

 This section describes the format of the system description file.
-This file is provided as the input to the `sel4cp` tool.
+This file is provided as the input to the `microkit` tool.

 The system description file is an XML file.